Assault and Battery Defenses

 Example B: Adam runs into Bill and gets into an argument.
 Bill insults and belittles Adam, at which point Adam insults Bill and threatens to beat him up.
 Bill then strikes Adam, and Adam retaliates in kind.
 It would be more difficult for Adam to establish self-defense under these circumstances than those in Example A, because Adam took part in escalating and provoking the fight by threatening Bill.

 The doctrine of self-defense has a number of limitations in addition to those outlined above.
 Simply because someone acts in self-defense does not mean that all bets are off as far as the amount of force that can be used to defend one's self.
 The force used in self-defense must be reasonable when compared to the threat posed by the victim.
-Also, even if all the elements outlined above are met, an individual defending themself may still be found guilty of assault/battery if the victim was physically no match for them in the first place (this could be due to size, age, etc.).
+Also, even if all the elements outlined above are met, an individual defending himself may still be found guilty of assault/battery if the victim was physically no match for them in the first place (this could be due to size, age, etc.).

 Defense of Others

 This defense is very similar to that of self-defense, with the only difference being that the individual must have an honest and real perceived fear of harm to another person.
 The limitations that apply to self-defense apply similarly to defending others, and the accused must have had reasonable grounds for their perceived fear in order to establish this defense.